Paracliffhangers/Website/about.md

 ---

-Paracliffhangers fosters community, strength, adventure, inclusion, and equality through rock climbing.
+Paracliffhangers fosters community, strength, adventure, inclusion, and equality through rockclimbing.

 We create opportunities for people with disabilities to overcome mountains.